Hospital Discharge Care for Seniors in Troy, MI

 Yes.
 We coordinate directly with your visiting nurse or home health agency.
 Our caregiver keeps detailed daily logs of meals, medications, activity, and any observed changes, which the nurse can review during visits.

-Explore More Care Options in Troy
+Other Care Options in Troy

 After-Hospital Care is just one of the services our home care agency provides in Troy.
-Explore all our care options.

 Plan Your Hospital-to-Home Transition